 Parts of the curriculum have been stipulated conjointly with the institutions in the respective education network, whilst others have been determined by Cphbusiness alone.
-The national parts have been incorporated in this document and constitute the following subsections: 1.1, 1.3, 1.4, 3.2, 3.5, 5.4 and 6.1.
+The national parts have been issued in compliance with section 22, subsection 1 in the ministerial order 'bekendtgørelse om tekniske og mercantile erhvervsakademiuddannelser og professionsuddannelser'.
+The national parts are incorporated in this document and constitute the following subsections: 1.1, 1.3, 1.4, 3.2, 3.5, 5.4 and 6.1.
 The number of examinations is decided by the education network.
 The remaining parts are institution specific.

 The national parts have been co-created by all institutions offering the study programme, and they have committed themselves to ensuring national competence and qualifications.
-The national parts of the curriculum have been approved by the national education network for business academies in June 2018.
+The national parts of the curriculum have been approved by the national education network for business academies in September 2022.